When I want to wow my guests, I whip up this delicious lemon-meringue mousse for dessert. It never fails to impress!

 - Add the cream and the melted gelatine to the sugar and lemon mix.
 Stir until the whole thing is well mixed.

-- Whisk the 2 remaining egg whites until they form peaks which stand on their own.
+- Whisk the 2 remaining egg whites until they form peaks that stand on their own.

 - Place the large bowl with the gelatine, sugar and lemon mix into a larger bowl or pan of very cold water.